September 2022 Historical Society of Riverton vol. LII, no. 3 (#192)

 We gratefully acknowledge the following donations:

-Tammi Minnix wrote us to tell that she wishes to designate the Society to receive donations in memory of her father, William Trauger.
+Tammi Minnix wrote us to tell us that she wishes to designate the Society to receive donations in memory of her father, William Trauger.
 We extend our condolences to the family.

 To date, we have received donations totaling $590 from Michael Sindoni, Barbara Wurtz, Karen Dutton, Custom Environmental Management, Paulsboro Education Association, and Nancy Wasilewski.